Hotrian/OpenVRTwitchChat/readme.md

 ## Special Thanks

+(No endorsements are intended to be implied.)

 Thanks to Grahnz for the base [TwitchIRC.cs](https://github.com/Grahnz/TwitchIRC-Unity/blob/master/TwitchIRC.cs) script!
+The license file is available [here](../blob/master/TwitchIRC-LICENSE.txt).

 Thanks to [Eric Daily](http://tutsplus.com/authors/eric-daily) for the base [SaveLoad](http://gamedevelopment.tutsplus.com/tutorials/how-to-save-and-load-your-players-progress-in-unity--cms-20934) script!
+The license file is available [here](../blob/master/SaveLoad-LICENSE.txt).

 Thanks to [Jalastram](https://www.freesound.org/people/jalastram/) for some of their sounds!
+The license file for these can be found [here](../blob/master/Assets/Resources/Twitch/Sounds/GUI Sound Effects/LICENSE.txt).

 Thanks to everyone who has tested it so far!
 The feedback has really helped speed things along!